nlohmann/json/docs/mkdocs/docs/api/json_sax/binary.md

 ??? example

-    .The example below shows how the SAX interface is used.
+    The example below shows how the SAX interface is used.

     ```cpp
     --8<-- "examples/sax_parse__binary.cpp"